Editorial Standards

 5. Corrections, Verification, and Updates

-Specific correction reports are strongly preferred: include URL, affected section, proposed fix, and supporting references when possible.
+Specific correction reports are strongly preferred: include the URL, affected section, proposed fix, and supporting references when possible.